Toilets at Bathroom City

-It's always good to plan your design and practicality needs before you decide on your choice of toilet.
+It's always good to plan your design and practicality needs before you decide on your choice of the toilet.
 This will also influence your look and final finish to your bathroom.
 Preparation is key.
 We believe the following key questions are a good place for anyone looking to purchase a toilet to start with.

-Q: what type of design and style do I want?
+Q: What type of design and style do I want?

-Q: what type of cistern do I need?
+Q: What type of cistern do I need?